Godvein/Chatrooms/README.md

 ## Status

-The chatroom website is currently under development and will be online soon.
+The chatroom website is currently hosted on render https://chatrooms-tszx.onrender.com

 ## License